slow-coding/declarative-sugar/README.md

 ### 3.5 SizedBox

-Add height and width constraints to the child.
+Adding height and width constraints to the child.

 ``` swift
 DZSizedBox(